Story at a glance:

 Over the last few years bamboo has seen an explosion in popularity—a phenomena largely attributable to bamboo’s contemporary aesthetic and extremely fast growth rate.
 Unlike most hardwoods, which typically require twenty years between planting and harvesting, bamboo can be harvested every five to seven years.
 Bamboo also absorbs twice the amount of carbon, requires less water, and doesn’t need fertilizer to grow.

 Traditional bamboo construction produces very little waste and utilizes the whole bamboo pole, split poles, and finely-worked bamboo slats to build everything from bridges and huts to the structural support systems of buildings.
-The Arc, designed by IBUKU for the Green School in Bali, Indonesia, is testament to how bamboo can be used to build the majority of a structure.
+The Arc, designed by IBUKU for the Green School in Bali is a testament to how bamboo can be used to build the majority of a structure.

 Bamboo can also be formed into planks using one of two methods: cutting poles into thin strips, drying them, gluing them together, and laminating the finished project or by shredding bamboo culms down into fibrous strands and weaving them back together to create stranded bamboo planks.